 When you read the common reviews on this book, you will see a fair amount of complaints about the authors using some “hype-style” filler material designed to fill the reader with a sense of anticipation.

 I agree that this is true, but that is an issue of style, not substance.
 When Wheelright does get to his points, they are all great ones, and they will certainly be useful in helping you keep more of your money—which is the whole point of this book!

-Tax Free Wealth will pay for itself many times over come tax day.
+Tax-Free Wealth will pay for itself many times overcome tax day.
 It not only gave me ideas for my real estate investing, but also some ideas for my book business.
 It has plenty of good information on how to protect your business and pay lower taxes.

 9. The Book on Investing in Real Estate with No (and Low) Money Down: Real Life Strategies for Investing in Real Estate Using Other People's Money by Brandon Turner

-This real estate investment books is designed to help people who are interested in getting involved in the property business, but who don't have much money to put up front.
+This real estate investment book is designed to help people who are interested in getting involved in the property business, but who don't have much money to put up front.
 It touches on subjects such as:

 The book is rich with hypothetical examples that get right to the point of explaining various scenarios the author cooks up.
 With a lot of solid ideas, this is a useful read for beginners who have yet to learn about various strategies.

 Some of the hypothetical examples are a bit repetitive, which is why readers who aren’t familiar with the topic might miss some of the intricate differences in the scenarios.
 This is not a book for those looking for super subtle nuance or advanced tips that will help them get more out of borrowing from lenders.

 It is perfect for what it is, however—a basic guide to teach anyone new to the concept of borrowing for real estate investing how to completely understand all the related intricacies.
 After reading this book, you will know how to get your loan approved and get the best deal humanly possible.
 What more could you ask for?